(This post contains affiliate links. Read my full disclosure.)

 In Project Management for Humans he has taken his experience, ideas and good practice and distilled them into a fun, practical book.

 I love the writing style.
 It flows, it’s certainly not stilted and the book is packed with information.
 I read it quickly and still learned something.

+I learned about story points.
+It was a helpful and easy-to-understand explanation.
 I also enjoyed the section on resolving conflict and having difficult conversations, complete with transcript of a conversation Brett had and how it turned out.

 The book doesn’t have a lot of exercises, but there are some.
 There’s one that is so compelling it made me wonder if the Gantt Museum actually exists somewhere.

 There are also outlines for templates and sample layouts that will save you time.
 There are also case studies and stories from other project managers (including one from me which I had forgotten I had written until I read it in the book).
 The case study from Dave Prior in Chapter 1 is very funny and that sets the tone for the rest of the book.

 Each chapter ends with a TL;DR (how very ‘digital’) which summarizes the key points for you.